 Brian Gorman is Associate Professor in Metallurgical and Materials Engineering at the Colorado School of Mines.
 He heads a program to integrate an atom probe tomography system with in-situ ultrafast electron diffraction.
 The goal is to be able to integrate atomic spatial and chemical resolution measurements with sub-nanosecond temporal resolution for monitoring diffusion, phase transformations, and crystallization processes.
 Full CV.

-Vladan Stevanović is co-leader of Thrust 3–Incorporating Metastability (Theory) in the center.
+Vladan Stevanović is co-leader of Project 5—Perovskite-Inspired Search and co-leader of Project 7—Foundational Tools in the center.
 He is a research professor at Colorado School of Mines and a theoretical solid-state physicist by training.
 However, he prefers to call himself a computational materials scientist because he uses large computers to deal with real-life problems and materials—in particular, those that have to do with more efficient use of the energy coming from the sun Full CV.

 Roy Gordon has served as Chairman of the Department of Chemistry at Harvard and is the Thomas D. Cabot Professor of Chemistry.
 His research ranges from applied mathematics to quantum mechanics, spectroscopy, intermolecular forces, solid-state and materials science.
 His theoretical work has led to a better understanding of bonding in molecules and solids, and to predictions of new solid phases and phase transitions.
 His discoveries of new materials and vapor deposition processes are widely used commercially for making thin films in solar cells, energy-conserving window coatings, display devices, and semiconductor electronics.
 Full CV.

-Daniel Nocera is co-leader of Thrust 4–Theory Guiding Synthesis (Experiment) in the center.
-He is the Patterson Rockwood Professor of Energy at Harvard University and is recognized worldwide as a leading researcher in renewable energy.
+Daniel Nocera is the Patterson Rockwood Professor of Energy at Harvard University and is recognized worldwide as a leading researcher in renewable energy.
 His group has done pioneering studies of the basic mechanisms of energy conversion in biology and chemistry with a particular focus on multielectron transformations and the coupling of protons to electron transfer.
 His group has accomplished a solar fuels process that captures many of the elements of photosynthesis and he has now translated this science to produce the artificial leaf.
 He founded Sun Catalytix, a company to develop energy storage for the wide-spread implementation of renewables.
 In August 2014, Lockheed Martin purchased the assets of Sun Catalytix, and now Sun Catalytix technology is being commercialized under the new venture, Lockheed Martin Advanced Energy Storage, LLC.
 Full CV.

 Massachusetts Institute of Technology

-Tonio Buonassisi is Associate Professor of Mechanical Engineering at MIT, and he heads a research laboratory with an interdisciplinary focus on photovoltaics.
+Tonio Buonassisi is co-leader of Project 5—Perovskite-Inspired Search in the center.
+He is Associate Professor of Mechanical Engineering at MIT, and he heads a research laboratory with an interdisciplinary focus on photovoltaics.
 His research interests include solar energy conversion, predictive process simulation, defects, multiscale characterization (synchrotron), and photoelectrochemistry.
 His experience includes understanding and controlling metal-related defects in multicrystalline silicon solar cells.
 Prior to MIT, as a crystal growth scientist, he was part of the team that developed a next-generation crystal growth furnace and helped to improve solar cell efficiency and mechanical yield in crystal growth and cell fabrication.
 He is co-founder of the Fraunhofer Center for Sustainable Energy Systems in Boston, MA.
 Full CV.
 Full CV.

-Alexie Kolpak is co-leader of Thrust 1–Design and Discovery (Theory) in the center.
+Alexie Kolpak is co-leader of co-leader of Project 4—Defect Phase Diagrams in the center.
 She is Assistant Professor in the Department of Mechanical Engineering at MIT.
 Her research interests involve computational modeling of fundamental processes coupled with atomic-scale materials design and experimental collaboration to address energy and environmental challenges.
 Her focus in catalysis includes dynamically tunable catalysts for efficient CO2 capture and conversion; polar nanostructures for water splitting; and new methods for ab initio prediction of realistic atomic structure and properties of oxide/solvent interfaces.
 Her focus in photovoltaics and electronics includes multiferroic and opto-electronic materials; nanostructured hybrid organic/inorganic photovoltaics; and the effects of atomic structure and stoichiometry on band alignment and charge transfer across metal/oxide and oxide/semiconductor interfaces.
 Full CV.

 Oregon State University

-Janet Tate is co-leader of Thrust 3–Incorporating Metastability (Experiment) in the center.
+Janet Tate is co-leader of Project 3—Chalcogenide Alloys in the center.
 She is Professor of Physics at Oregon State University, and her research program focuses on the structural, transport, and optical properties of a wide variety of electronic materials, particularly thin films.
 Materials of current interest are transparent conductors and photovoltaic materials, and her group works closely with colleagues in Chemistry and Electrical Engineering at OSU.
 Full CV.

 SLAC National Accelerator Laboratory